AlexBocken/bibel/README.md

 # bibel

+This is the Einheitsübersetzung from 1980 with the annotations removed.
+An implementation to allow for annotions might be useful in the future.

 Still in developement, books will be added from time to time.

 Read the Word of God from your terminal

-Code largely based off of [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git) with a german bible used for text.
+Code largely based off of [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but of course in german.
-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.

 ## Usage